top of page

 If like me the first thing you google when heading to your next country is "Is Panama Safe?"
 Then you are in the right place as that is exactly the topic of this blog post.
 I will be drawing from my own time in Panama as a Solo backpacker (hello is me Jack 🙌), drawing on popular tourist destinations like Panama City, Bocas del Toro, Boquete, and the San Blas Islands.
 I am going to be using recent information available from last year so we know what to expect in 2025 and drawing from my own experience which involved taking a taxi ride through a riot, oops!
-But we will cover that in more detail in the Panama City section (spoiler, I survived ... or did I?
+But I will cover that in more detail in the Panama City section (spoiler, I survived ... or did I?
 Naaaa I did).

 Panama is renowned for its iconic canal, lush rainforests, vibrant cities, and beautiful beaches.
 As a major hub for tourism in Central America, Panama attracts visitors from around the world.
-While the country is generally safe, there are areas that require additional caution and as always with any travel safety is not a guarantee but we can do things to help us stay better prepared.
+While the country is generally safe, there are areas that require additional caution and as always with any travel; safety is not a guarantee but we can do things to help us stay better prepared.

 If you want to know more about Panama as a country then make sure to check out the podcast where you can understand the history of Panama in just 30 minutes perfect for an evening run!